Home Chapter 1 Chapter 2 Chapter 3 Progress

 “Mu Qing?” he asked, surprise giving way to a smile.
 “What brings you here?
 Paying me a visit?”

-He cleared his throat.
-"Your Highness.
-Forgive me for coming unannounced.
-I was uncertain who else to turn to, and so...
-I am requesting your help."
+Mu Qing cleared his throat.
+“Xi… Your Highness… Forgive me for coming unannounced.
+I was uncertain who else to turn to, and so…” He hesitated.

 Xie Lian brightened.
 “Oh?
 No one else could help you?
 What’s the matter?”

-Before Mu Qing could answer, Xie Lian's expression shifted.
-He raised two fingers to his temple, brows knitting faintly as he tilted his head, listening to a familiar voice only he could hear.
+Before Mu Qing could answer, Xie Lian’s expression shifted.
+He raised two fingers to his temple, brows knitting faintly as he tilted his head, listening to a familiar voice that only he could hear.

 “…Feng Xin?”

-Feng Xin stormed inside, boots heavy against the floor.
-"Mu Qing!
+Feng Xin stormed inside, his boots heavy against the floor.
+“Mu Qing!
 What are you doing here?
-Dropping by unannounced to trouble His Highness—have you no shame?"
+Dropping by unannounced to trouble His Highness—have you no shame?”

 “What’s yours?”
 Mu Qing shot back.
 “You already know why I’m here.”